Also known as: one-legged calf raise, single-leg heel raise, one-leg heel raise, standing single calf raise, unilateral calf raise

 How to Do Single leg calf raises

-- Set up: Stand near a wall or sturdy surface, place one foot flat and the other foot off the floor, lightly touch the wall with fingertips for minimal balance support.
+1. Set up position: Stand near a wall or sturdy surface, place one foot flat, and lightly touch the wall for balance.
+Keep hips neutral and core braced.

 Muscle Groups